Suzi, hours & cost

 All the following information is provided prior to your first appointment, by email.

-I began working with clients in 2002 and have now completed 8,339 client hours (as at early September 2020).
+I began working with clients in 2002 and have now completed nearly 8,500 client hours (as at early November 2020).
 I am comfortable working with couples, individuals and adult families (including young adults from age 14 upwards).
 I have training, experience and/or interest in:

 systemic family therapy